river-tempest/tempest/README.md

 # Tempest

 Tempest is a river TEMPerature ESTimation model implemented in R; it supports high-accuracy estimation of river temperatures using only satellite-based remote sensing data.
 It has been validated for publicly-available datasets covering the contiguous United States, but should be generalizable to other regions and datasets.
-Detailed performance information is available in Philippus, D., Sytsma, A., Rust, A., and Hogue, T.S. (in review); briefly, median validation Root Mean Square Error is about 1.75 C for individual predictions, and errors are normally distributed within roughly plus or minus 4.5 C with bias of approximately 0.
+Detailed performance information is available in Philippus et al. 2024 (see [Citation](#Citation)); briefly, median validation Root Mean Square Error is about 1.75 C for individual predictions, and errors are normally distributed within roughly plus or minus 4.5 C with bias of approximately 0.
 Therefore, the model is suitable for statistical analyses of hundreds or thousands of points, but should be used with caution for individual points or reaches without validation data.
 The model inputs range in resolution from 10 to 500 meters; in practice, points closer together than a few hundred meters will likely not provide usefully different outputs, as the data collection radius is 1000 m.

+TempEst is not currently being actively developed, but further development is possible upon request.
+In particular, open an Issue if your use case would benefit from:

+- In R, having the `predict` method implemented for the model in addition to the custom prediction function
+- Having either the Google Earth Engine retrieval code or TempEst itself ported to Python
+- Non-GEE functions for data retrieval (e.g. direct raster retrieval from data provider APIs and local processing) - note that this would likely be much slower than GEE

-Note that the model is provided with ABSOLUTELY NO WARRANTY regarding its accuracy or anything else.
+Note that the model is provided with absolutely no warranty regarding its accuracy or anything else.
 The above performance information is typical behavior, not a guarantee.

 # Quick Start